 - pharmacokinetic monitoring of vancomycin and aminoglycosides

-- inpatient and outpatient anticoagulation monitoring and warfarin education
+- inpatient anticoagulation monitoring

 - medication history gathering by pharmacy technicians in emergency department

 - renal drug monitoring program